parveenkrraina/essilor-databricks-associate/Day-7/Lab-01.md

 **Why:** Bring legacy tables under Unity Catalog for unified governance and security.

 **Action:** List legacy tables, then use CTAS (Create Table As Select) to migrate.

+**Explanation:** This process involves creating new tables in the Unity Catalog and populating them with data from the legacy tables, ensuring a smooth transition to the new governance model.

 ```python
 %sql